jessehouwing/azure-pipelines-tasks-zips/README.md

 You can download the tasks from the Releases in this repository.
 [You'll find two kinds of task zips in the releases](https://github.com/jessehouwing/azure-pipelines-tasks-zips/releases/latest).

+The releases are named after the [current release milestone of the azure-pipelines-tasks repo](https://github.com/microsoft/azure-pipelines-tasks/branches/all?query=releases%2Fm).

 ## TaskName.guid-1.200.71.zip

 This zip contains a verbatim copy of the task.
 They are downloaded directly from my Azure DevOps organisation and are published unchanged.